-The Council's operating expenses are funded through a variety of sources.
-The graph below shows where the 2011-2012 revenue outlined in this Annual Plan will be funded from.
-The graph reflects the start of the redirection of investment income with \$1.38 million going to the new Northland Regional Council Investment and Growth Reserve.
+Currently, the Council's operating expenses are funded through a variety of sources.
+The graph (above) shows where the proposed 2011-2012 revenue outlined in this Annual Plan will be funded from.

-The change in the use of the investment income provides "future-proofing" to the Council and ratepayers against a sudden change in the investment income stream and preserves the Council's current levels of service to the community.
-The redirection of the investment income over five years from a direct rates subsidy to specific projects will provide tangible benefits to Northlanders.
+As you can see, \$4,940,371 or 19% (23% or \$6,315,826 prior to the redirection of \$1.3 million of investment income) of revenue comes from Council investments including term deposit and bond interest payments, dividends received and lease payments from our commercial property portfolio.
+This relatively high proportion of revenue coming from such investments, does make the Council vulnerable to sudden changes in its investment income streams.
+If for example, income from investments reduced significantly, the Council would be left with a shortfall or deficit.
+This proposal would have the added benefit of "future-proofing" the Council against such income shocks, and preserve the Council's current levels of service to the community.
+It is proposed to redirect this investment income over time from a direct rates subsidy to specific projects that provide tangible benefits to Northlanders.
 The funding of such projects has long been a core activity of the Council and is reflected in the Regional Economic Development group of activities in the Northland Community Plan 2009-2019: